GCPins/AltSpeakify/README.md

 > Alternatively, download as a ZIP and drag/drop onto the `chrome://extensions` page!

  ## Configuration
-> YOU MUST COMPLETE THE FOLLOWING STEPS FOR THE EXTENSION TO FUNCTION!!!
+> [!WARNING] YOU MUST COMPLETE THE FOLLOWING STEPS FOR THE EXTENSION TO FUNCTION!!!

 **1.)
 Set the Astica API key in the "Settings" page** (https://astica.ai)